urmston-repair-cafe/urmston-repair-cafe.github.io/README.md

 ## Running locally

 To test locally you need to run using Jekyll's server.
 A script to do this via docker is available at `run-local-server.sh`.
+After running the site will be available at http://localhost:4000.